wp-plugins/bm-custom-login/readme.txt

 Tags: customise, login, customisation, admin, customization Requires at least: 3.5
 Tested up to: 4.1
-Stable Tag:1.7
+Stable Tag:1.7.1

 Customise the wordpress login box quickly and easily

 == Description ==

-A simple way to customise the login screen on your wordpress install.
+A simple way to customise the login screen on your WordPress install.
 There are a number of advantages to using this plugin:

 1. Using a plugin means the changes stay when you upgrade
 1. It's an easy way to add a little polish to your web design jobs